5T33Z0/Lenovo-T530-Hackintosh-OpenCore/ACPI/Enable_XCPM/README.md

 - Open `config.plist`
 - Under `ACPI/Add`, disable `SSDT-PM.aml` (if present)
 - Under `ACPI/Delete`, enable rules "**Drop CpuPm**" and "**Drop Cpu0Ist**" (copy them over from XCPM_IvyBridge.plist if missing)
-- Under `Kernel/Patch`, enable "XCPM for Ivy Bridge" (copy it over from XCPM_IvyBridge.plist)
+- Under `Kernel/Patch`, enable "XCPM for Ivy Bridge" (copy it over from XCPM_IvyBridge.plist if missing)
-- Optional: Adjust `MinKernel` to only enable XCPM for a specific version of macOS (for example Kernel 21.0.0 for Monterey and newer).
+- Optional: Adjust `MinKernel` to only enable XCPM for a specific version of macOS (for example `21.0.0` for Monterey and newer).
 - Under `Kernel/Quirks`, enable `AppleXcpmCfgLock` and `AppleXcpmExtraMsrs`
 - Save and reboot